 Tony Gaddis is the principal author of the Starting Out With series of textbooks.
 Tony has nearly two decades of experience teaching computer science courses at Haywood Community College.
 He is a highly acclaimed instructor who was previously selected as the North Carolina Community College "Teacher of the Year" and has received the Teaching Excellence award from the National Institute for Staff and Organizational Development.
-The Starting Out with series includes introductory books covering C++, Java[TM], Microsoft[®] Visual Basic[®], Microsoft[®] C#[®], Python[®], Programming Logic and Design, Alice, and App Inventor, all published by Pearson.
-More information about all these books can be found at www.pearsonhighered.com/gaddisbooks.
+The Starting Out with series includes introductory books covering C++, JavaTM, Visual C#[®], Python[®], and App Inventor, all published by Pearson.
+More information about all these books can be found at www.pearsonglobaleditions.com.